Organic food vs. Male fertility

 The hormone most involved in sperm quality and spermatogenesis (sperm production) is undoubtedly the well-known testosterone.

-If a man is too thin, in a huge caloric deficit (he just doesn’t eat enough) and his body fat percentage is kept below 10% for a long time (although it always depends on the genetics of the individual), it can happen that the body starts to conserve and slowly shut down the functions that “eat” energy, which is, for example, the production of testosterone.
-This will decrease and thus sperm production will also decrease.
+If a man is too thin, in a huge caloric deficit (he just doesn’t eat enough) and his body fat percentage is kept below 10% for a long time (although it always depends on the genetics of the individual), it can happen that the body starts to conserve and slowly shut down the functions that eat” energy, which is, for example, the production of testosterone.
+This decreases, therefore sperm production also decreases.

-Conversely, however, if a man is overweight or obese and has a body fat percentage above 26%, this is also not quite the case.
-Adipose tissue can be a beast and can increase the production of aromatase, which converts active testosterone to estradiol, which also results in lower testosterone production and affects sperm production and quality.
+Conversely, however, if the man is overweight or obese and has a body fat % above 26 %, this is also no longer ideal.
+Adipose tissue can be a beast and can increase the production of aromatase, which converts active testosterone to estradiol, which also results in lower testosterone concentrations and affects sperm production and quality.

-Therefore, a man should maintain a BMI between 18.5 and 25, plus a body fat percentage that should not fall below 10 or rise above 26% in the long term.
-But no extremes are necessary.
+Therefore, a man should maintain a BMI between 18.5 and 25, and in addition, the percentage of body fat should not fall below 10 or rise above 26 % in the long term.
+However, no extremes are necessary.

 Foods to avoid

-Generally speaking, men’s health and sperm quality are definitely not benefiting from the Western diet, which often includes a high intake of processed red meat (beef or pork), semi-processed foods, sausages, sugar and trans-fatty acids.
-Not only does this diet smack of obesity and a higher % of body fat, but it can also increase oxidative stress in the body, to which sperm are very sensitive.
-The intake of any toxic substances, even in the form of smoking or alcohol, can damage the DNA of sperm and affect their number and structure.
-So if you want your sperm to be as happy as two grapefruits, you’d better avoid these indulgences.
+In general, men’s health and sperm quality are definitely not benefiting from the Western diet, which often includes a high intake of processed red meat (beef or pork), semi-processed foods, sausages, sugar and trans-fatty acids.
+This diet not only promotes obesity and a higher % of body fat, but can also increase oxidative stress in the body, to which sperm are very sensitive.
+The intake of any toxic substances, even in the form of smoking or alcohol, can damage sperm DNA and affect their number and structure.
+If you want your sperm to be as happy as two grapefruits, you’d better avoid these indulgences.

 If you were expecting to find information about milk, which is supposedly full of hormones, you are mistaken.
-If we are talking about artificially added hormones, then all food in the EU is subject to strict European legislation on food safety and any addition of hormones to animal feed, for example, is strictly prohibited.
-Well, yes, but the bovine hormones are in the milk, you will argue.
-Yes, they do, but their concentration in milk is about 6 000 times lower than the concentration of these same hormones in a man’s body, and even 2 8000 times lower than in a woman’s body.
-Studies have shown that consuming milk does not affect fertility and on the contrary — dairy products should be an integral part of the diet.
+All food in the EU is subject to strict European safety legislation and any addition of hormones to food or animal feed is strictly prohibited.
+We do find bovine hormones in milk, but their concentration is about 6 000 times lower than the concentration of these same hormones in a man’s body and 28 000 times lower than in a woman’s body.
+Studies have shown that milk consumption does not adversely affect fertility and, on the contrary, dairy products should be an integral part of the diet.

 Top foods for happy sperm

-Another specific feature of the Mediterranean diet is a high intake of fruit and vegetables.
+Another feature of the Mediterranean diet is a high intake of fruit and vegetables.
 These are a source of vitamins and minerals, in addition to fibre, which also has a very positive effect on the overall health of the body.
-In many cases, these act as antioxidants, which alleviate the aforementioned oxidative stress that sperm do not like.
+In many cases, these act as antioxidants, which alleviate the aforementioned oxidative stress that damages sperm.
 Increased intake of antioxidants is widely used in the prevention and treatment of male infertility, and after antioxidant therapy, pregnancy rates can rise by up to 41%!
-So the advice about a minimum of five portions of fruit and vegetables a day really isn’t entirely off the mark.
+So the advice of a minimum of five portions of fruit and vegetables a day really isn’t entirely off the mark.

 Wise words of wisdom in conclusion

-If I had to pick out a few hints and tips, I would mainly like to mention that there is no need to look for great complexity.
+If I had to pick out a few tips, I would like to mention that there is no need to look for great complexity in a healthy lifestyle.
 Try to get enough exercise and especially sleep, as sleep is one of the most underrated factors in a healthy lifestyle.
-And no, 6 hours a day really isn’t enough.
-Try to buy mainly low-processed foods and definitely don’t skimp on fruit and vegetables, and don’t go overboard with alcohol.
+At least 8 hours of quality hibernation is recommended.
+(And no, 6 hours a day really isn’t enough.)
+Try to buy mainly low-processed foods and definitely don’t skimp on fruit and vegetables, and don’t overdo it with alcohol.
 And most importantly — stress yourself as little as possible, because sperm under stress will definitely not perform as well as you would like.

 The author of the article is nutritional therapist Ing.
 Mgr. Šárka Knížková